 Business visits driven by your ads = 7,500

 Attributable OFFLINE transactions = 2,250 (or 7,500 * 30%)

-Shop Sales Measurement is available for Google Ads for eligible Search and Shopping advertisers.
+Shop Sales Measurement is available for Google Ads for eligible search and Shopping advertisers.
 Say that a user clicks on a search ad and then visits the advertiser’s shop nearby to complete the purchase.
-Using Store Sales (direct upload), you can tie online clicks to offline purchases by uploading transaction data from the point of sale into Google Ads (e.g. from your loyalty program or customer database).
+Using shop sales (direct upload), you can tie online clicks to offline conversions by uploading transaction data from the point of sale into Google Ads (e.g. from your loyalty programme or customer database).
 You can also categorise different types and sources of shop sales to get deeper insights into your offline performance.

 Tracked ONLINE sales in Google Ads = $87,500